vpvnguyen/friend-finder/README.md

 - `git clone <repo>`.
 - cd into repo.
 - Terminal/Bash: `npm install`.
-> Express and MySQL should be installed.
-- Start MySQL server.
 - Create mock database using `friendFinder.sql`.
 - Start application: `node server.js`.
-> This starts your Express server and connects to MySQL.
+> Ensure that MySQL server is running.
 > Express server should be listening on `localhost:3000` and connected to MySQL.

 ### Default Configurations